 As you come to the end of the fair, you’re still not sure exactly what Dada is, or, indeed, if anyone knows!
 However, you think you’ve got a better idea of why artists would want to make this sort of art.
 The work you’ve seen – collages, photomontage, assemblages, posters, and even the puppets – speaks to you about the chaos and sheer absurdity of death on an unimaginable scale, collapsing political systems, a skyrocketing cost of living and nationalist bluster.
 These Dadaists have brought art down from its pedestal and made it part of everyday life; they’ve seized it from – and turned it against – elite cultural institutions that propped up the corrupt old-world order.

-What’s more, the Fair’s claims to be ‘International’ are now totally lacking.
+What’s more, the Fair’s claim to be ‘International’ is far from accurate.
 All of the artists involved were European and the anger they felt about abuses of power and state-sanctioned brutalities was limited to Europe – the ongoing atrocities of colonialism did not concern them.
-As with other early twentieth century avant-garde movements, Dada artists looked to non-Western cultures for inspiration, drawing from forms and styles of African, Asian, Oceanic, and Polynesian art.
+As with so many other early twentieth century avant-garde movements, Dada artists looked to non-Western cultures for inspiration, drawing from forms and styles of African, Asian, Oceanic, and Polynesian art.
 Yet in appropriating so-called ‘primitive’ art, they reinforced conceptions of the ‘Other’ as exotic, uncivilised, dangerous.
-They did not see the makers of this art as fellow-artists and they did not credit them as such.
+They did not see the makers of this art as fellow artists and they certainly did not credit them as such.
 Höch’s work, in particular, appropriates images in a way that perpetuates racist stereotypes.
 By referencing and recycling images from the Berlin Ethnographic Museum, she keys in to a disturbing colonial legacy of racial dominance and racist faux-science.

-Take Dada Seriously (It’s Worth It?) aims to challenge Dada, to critique its violent appropriation of non-Western art forms and the extent Dada artists perpetuated sexist and racist stereotypes.
+Take Dada Seriously (It’s Worth It?) aims to challenge Dada, to critique its violent appropriation of non-Western art forms and the extent Dada artists perpetuated sexist, racist, imperialist imagery and ideology.
 This project explores how we can harness Dada’s radical energy in a way that amplifies a wide range of voices and perspectives; it asks how we can re-radicalise Dada’s avant-garde strategies whilst holding to account its deep-rooted flaws, failings and harmful practices.
 The project has opened up a space for such conversations through our digital platform, collaborations with contemporary artists, workshops and a series of multidisciplinary Dada salons.
 Find out more about how you can add your voice to the project here.